UsabilityEngineering/ux-journal-yoyeng83/README.md

 ## The Interaction

 ### Step 1: Turning on the Fan
 Upon entering the bathroom, I noticed a timer dial for the fan instead of a standard switch.
 I turned it on, expecting it to provide fresh air or at least improve airflow.
-Instead, after a few moments, I felt a surge of **heat**, making the room increasingly uncomfortable.
+Instead, after a few moments, I felt a surge of heat, making the room increasingly uncomfortable.

-> **Usability Concept: Affordance** – A well-designed system should indicate its intended function clearly.
+> **Usability Concept: Affordance** – A well designed system should indicate its intended function clearly.
 A bathroom fan should provide ventilation, not a heater.
 ### Step 2: Dealing with the Heat
 As I continued using the bathroom, the heat became unbearable.
-There was **no window or alternative ventilation**, and I was stuck sweating in a confined space.
+There was no window or alternative ventilation, and I was stuck sweating in a confined space.
 I tried adjusting the timer, but it only controlled how long the fan ran, not its function.
 I don't think this is how it is supposed to work, but Heritage Inn made it this way.

 > **Usability Concept: Feedback** – Systems should communicate what they are doing.
 There was no clear indication that the fan was not actually ventilating air.
 A user should not have to guess whether turning it on will improve their experience or make it worse.

 ### Step 3: Ending the Suffering
-Eventually, I gave up and turned the fan off, choosing to endure without **ventilation**.
-This defeated the purpose of the fan, making it a **frustrating and ineffective** experience.

-> **Usability Concept: Efficiency** – A good design should help users achieve their goals with minimal effort.
+Eventually, I gave up and turned the fan off, choosing to endure without ventilation.
+This defeated the purpose of the fan, making it a frustrating and ineffective experience.
+To be **effective**, A good design should help users achieve their goals with minimal effort.
 In this case, the fan system forced unnecessary discomfort while not pointing out there is a heating system involved.

 ## Suggested Improvements

 1. **Replace the current system with an exhaust fan** that actually removes stale air instead of recirculating heat.
 2. **Install a manual ventilation option**, such as a vent that can be controlled separately from the fan.
-3. **Provide clear labels** near the fan timer explaining its function (e.g., "Heat circulation involved" if it doesn’t actually ventilate air).
+3. **Provide clear labels** near the fan timer explaining its function
 4. **Redesign the fan controls** to allow users to choose between heat and cooling functions rather than forcing a single, uncomfortable mode.
 5. **Introduce motion or humidity sensors** to automatically adjust airflow when needed instead of relying on a timer.

 ## Conclusion

 This experience show small design flaws can create major discomfort in everyday interactions with technology.
 A simple expectation—having a fan cool and ventilate a bathroom—was completely undermined by poor design choices.
-By improving usability and giving users **control over their environment**, Heritage Inn could significantly enhance their guests' **User eXperience** and comfort.
+By improving usability and giving users control over their environment, Heritage Inn could significantly enhance their guests.
+If they can't even **afford** to switch this fan system, there won't be any regulars.
+Having regulars can help any business to succeed.

 ---